-Checking the database for the city or town in Oklahoma with the most markers we again find Tulsa at the top of the list with 54 markers in or near it.
-And Oklahoma City also shows up again in next place, just missing out with 51 markers.
-For the ZIP Code with the most markers itís 73102 at the top of the list with 41 markers in its delivery area.
+Checking the database for the city or town in Oklahoma with the most markers we have a tie for first: Oklahoma City and Tulsa, each with 54 markers in or near them.
+It is followed by Guthrie in Logan County with 28 markers.
+For the ZIP Code with the most markers it’s 73102 at the top of the list with 41 markers in its delivery area.
 (ZIP Code 73102 is assigned to Oklahoma City OK.)
 It is followed by ZIP Code 73044 with 28 markers.
 (73044 is assigned to Guthrie OK.)

-Getting back to Tulsa County, the first marker added to the database from there, First Oil Well in Tulsa County, was added August 7, 2010.
-It was erected in 1949 in Tulsa.
-The last one submitted was uploaded on November 6, 2019, and is titled Route 66 Motels and was erected in 2019, in Tulsa.
-The earliest marker erected in Tulsa County that we have listed was erected in 1915.
-It was Washington Irving, found in Tulsa on December 16, 2017.
+Getting back to Oklahoma County, the first marker added to the database from there, Route 66, was added January 27, 2012.
+It was erected in 1994 in Arcadia.
+The last one submitted was uploaded on October 5, 2020, and is titled Centennial Land Run Monument Project, in Oklahoma City.
+The earliest marker erected in Oklahoma County that we have listed was erected in 1930.
+It was Tribute to Range Riders, found in Oklahoma City on October 1, 2012.

-And finally the first, last, and oldest markers from Oklahoma City.
-The first: Oklahoma City Oil Field, was added September 30, 2012.
-It had been erected in 1968.
-The last: Stockyards City added on January 9, 2020.
-The earliest marker erected was erected in 1930: Tribute to Range Riders, added on October 1, 2012.
+And finally the first, last, and oldest markers from Tulsa.
+The first: First Oil Well in Tulsa County, was added August 7, 2010.
+It had been erected in 1949.
+The last: Route 66 Motels added on November 6, 2019.
+It had been erected in 2019.
+The earliest marker erected was erected in 1915: Washington Irving, added on December 16, 2017.

 The Oklahoma Historical Society is currently in charge of the familiar dark green and white metal and the red granite official historical markers found all over the state and the Oklahoma Department of Highways typically installs and maintains those that are roadside.
 They erected their first marker in 1948, and we have 139 of their markers in the database.
 Also, a number of counties have erected historical markers on their streets and roads and within their public areas, as have some cities and towns.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.